-- All costumes from all genres and media are accepted for Kumoricon's Cosplay Contest, including original designs as a separate category.
+- All costumes from all genres and media are accepted for Kumoricon's Cosplay Contest review, including original designs as a sub-category, except:

 - Reference pictures will be required.
 This includes screen captures, posters, or any other official media that reveals the character's full costume.
 The pictures should reveal different views of the character (i.e. front, back, sides).
 Do not assume judges know your costume or character!
-You will be required to bring reference pictures to judging.
+You will be required to submit reference pictures when entering.

-- Commissioned, purchased, rented, or commercially made costumes will not be allowed to enter the Costume Construction portion of the contest.
-A portion of the costume (such as a leotard, tights and shoes) may be from purchased finished goods, but at least 60% of the costume should have been constructed by the creator of the costume.
-More is expected if you are entering as Journeyman or Master.
+- Commissioned, purchased, rented, or commercially made costumes will not be allowed to enter the Costume Construction part of the contest.
+A portion of the costume (such as a leotard, tights, and shoes) may be from purchased finished goods, but at least 60% of the costume should have been constructed by the creator of the costume.
+More is expected if you are entering as a Journeyman or Master.

 - If you have made heavy alterations to a store-bought garment and wish to enter it into the contest, you must be able to explain how you have altered it and the processes that such an endeavor entailed.
 Unaltered store-bought assemblies of clothing to represent a "costume" are not allowed.